QIWI-API/bill-payments-docs/bill-payments_en.html.md

   ![Operation Flow](/images/var_2_en.png)

-* If QIWI Universal Payment Protocol is the only one method on your checkout, 'QIWI Кассa' or QIWI logo is not required.
+* If API QIWI Kassa is the only one method on your checkout, 'QIWI Кассa' or QIWI logo is not required.
 Show payment methods' icons under a payment button:

   ![Operation Flow](/images/var_3_en.png)